Bayesian Preference Learning for Test-Time Steerable Reward Models: ICRM in Reinforcement Learning with Verifiable Rewards

 \subsection{Experimental Setup}

 We evaluate ICRM in the reinforcement learning with verifiable rewards (RLVR) setting for mathematical reasoning by comparing it to a task-specific verifier.
 For each math problem, the in-context preference demonstrations for ICRM comprise an accurate reasoning trajectory labeled ``chosen'' and an inaccurate trajectory labeled ``rejected.''
-We train Qwen2.5-1.5B-Base \citep{qwen2025qwen25technicalreport} on INTELLECT-MATH\footnote{\url{https://huggingface.co/datasets/PrimeIntellect/INTELLECT-MATH-SFT-Data}} using GRPO \citep{shao2024deepseekmathpushinglimitsmathematical} under three reward configurations: (1) \textbf{ICRM}: Qwen3-4B-Base ICRM with $\lambda=0.1$ and $N=8$ demonstrations; (2) \textbf{Bradley-Terry (BT)}: Skywork-Reward-Llama-3.1-8B-v0.2 \citep{liu_skywork-reward_2024} trained on the same preference data; and (3) \textbf{Exact Match}: exact-match supervision against gold answers.
+We train Qwen3-1.7B-Base \citep{yang2025qwen3technicalreport} on INTELLECT-MATH\footnote{\url{https://huggingface.co/datasets/PrimeIntellect/INTELLECT-MATH-SFT-Data}} using GRPO \citep{shao2024deepseekmathpushinglimitsmathematical} under four reward configurations: (1) \textbf{ICRM}: Qwen3-4B-Base ICRM with $\lambda=0.1$ and $\lambda=0.5$ with $N=8$ demonstrations; (2) \textbf{BTRM}: Skywork-Reward-Llama-3.1-8B-v0.2 \citep{liu_skywork-reward_2024} trained on the same preference data; and (3) \textbf{Verifier}: exact-match against gold answers.
 The training details are provided in Appendix~\ref{apdx:rl_train_config}.